 "The development of the VIC with its emphasis on frequent reviews is a very positive step towards addressing issues in a timely manner and reenforcing the core goals of rehabilitation and offender accountability.
-This is a proactive way of addressing possible areas of concern before they become major issues."
+This is a proway of addressing active possible areas of concern before they become major issues."